-Schools need to make sure that children with epilepsy have the support they need to be safe, included and achieve their potential.
+Schools need to make sure that children with epilepsy have the support they need to be safe and included.

-Earlier this year we conducted a survey of young people with epilepsy, and their parents and carers, to find out whether they were getting support that met Government standards.
-The results showed that many young people were still receiving inadequate support.
+We conducted a survey of young people with epilepsy, and their parents and carers, to find out whether they were getting support that met Government standards.
+The results, published in May 2019, showed that many young people were still receiving inadequate support.

 Young Epilepsy is calling for 4 things as part of our Rules 4 Schools campaign:

-- Schools to ensure that all young people with epilepsy have an individual healthcare plan.
+1. Schools to ensure that all young people with epilepsy have an Individual Healthcare Plan.

 2. Schools to ensure they have a policy on supporting pupils with medical conditions.